 Unmarried couples who decide to separate often have the same co-parenting and financial issues to resolve as a couple that is divorcing.
 Separation mediation can be an effective way for these couples to work out a separation agreement.

 The resulting written agreement can be left as an informal agreement.
 Or steps can be taken to make it as legally binding as possible.

 Unmarried separating couples with minor children often want to work out a child support and co-parenting agreement.
 This can be left as an informal agreement or it can be filed with the court.
 If filed with the court, it can become a court order (subject to potental modification if circumstances change).

-As a Certified Divorce Financial Analyst (CDFA), I am available to serve in collaborative divorce sessions as a financial and/or tax specialist.
-I can help ensure all financial and tax issues are understood and carefully considered for the short term and long term.
+As a Certified Divorce Financial Analyst (CDFA), in separation mediation I can help ensure all financial and tax issues are understood and carefully considered for the short term and long term.